AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-7-international-bureaus-congresses-etc/frontmatter.md

 287e–2.
 Reimbursement for goods and services provided by the United States to the United Nations.

 287e–3.
 Limitation on the United States share of assessments for United Nations regular budget.

+287e–4.
+Limitation on United States contributions to peacekeeping operations not authorized by the United Nations Security Council.

 287f.
 Omitted.